deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 There is a built-in set of rules that cannot be disabled.
 It helps to identify problems with Deckhouse security as well as security problems affecting the `runtime-audit-engine` module.

-- a rule statically located in the `falco` container, along the path `/etc/falco/k8s_audit_rules.yaml` - rules for Kubernetes auditing.
+- a rule statically located in the `falco` container, along the path `/etc/falco/k8s_audit_rules.yaml` — rules for Kubernetes auditing.
-- a rule placed in the custom resource format [FalcoAuditRules](cr.html#falcoauditrules), `fstec` - audit rules that meet the requirements of Order No. 118 of the FSTEC of Russia dated July 4, 2022.
-(Information security requirements for containerization tools)
+- a rule placed in the custom resource format [FalcoAuditRules](cr.html#falcoauditrules).

 ### Custom audit rules